 Q: What is design-build?

-A: Design-build is a contracting approach under which both project design and construction are sourced to a single entity that assumes responsibility for every step of the process.
+A: Design-build is a collaborative delivery method which both project design and construction are sourced to a single entity that assumes responsibility for every step of the process.

 Q: How does design-build differ from design-bid-build?

-A: The traditional design-bid-build approach entails contracting separately for engineering design, architecture, and construction.
+A: The traditional design-bid-build approach requires separate contracts for engineering design, architecture, and construction services.
 For example, if a client wants to build a new water treatment plant using the traditional method, the client issues a Request for Proposal (RFP) to engineering firms for the design plans, selects the most qualified firm among those responding to the RFP, and negotiates price.
 The engineering firm then develops preliminary and detailed designs.
 Once a design has been accepted, the client solicits sealed bids from construction firms to build the plant from the designs that the engineering firm has created.
 Construction then proceeds.
 Design-build allows the client to contract with one entity for both the architectural/engineering design and construction.

 Q: Why has the use of design-build for public water and wastewater systems grown so rapidly?

 A: The need to expand and improve water and wastewater systems is rapidly increasing as the result of population growth and aging and deteriorating infrastructure.
 The Clean Water Act requires that wastewater treatment plants meet environmental standards, and the Safe Drinking Water Act requires that every American have access to clean, safe drinking water.
 The EPA estimates the costs of the needed infrastructure improvements at more than $500 billion over the next 20 years.
-Design-build offers one route to meet the need more efficiently and effectively than the multiple-year bidding process typical of design-bid-build procurements.
+Design-build delivery offers a cost effective and timely method to achieve a successful project than the multiple-year bidding process typical of design-bid-build procurements.

 Q: Is design-build right for every project?